Knightro63/three_js/README.md

 ## Know Issues

 **MacOS**
- - Morphtargets do not work at this time
- - Sobel postprocessing does not function correctly
  - BackSide with shadows showing white screen
  - Small memory leak when opening and closing multiple projects

 **iOS**
- - Sobel postprocessing does not function correctly
  - Small memory leak when opening and closing multiple projects
  - Buffer Validation issues
  - BackSide with shadows showing white screen
  - Protoplanets does not function correctly

 **Android**
- - Morphtargets do not work at this time
- - Sobel postprocessing does not function correctly
  - BackSide with shadows showing white screen
  - Small memory leak when opening and closing multiple projects

 **Windows**
- - Morphtargets do not work at this time
- - Sobel postprocessing does not function correctly
  - BackSide with shadows showing white screen
  - Small memory leak when opening and closing multiple projects